 Before we begin, let’s look at criteria for establishing the reasonableness of an argument.

-A claim or proposition may be considered reasonable if it meets one of the following criteria (see end of article for definition of terms):
+A claim or proposition may be considered reasonable if it meets at least one of the following criteria (see end of article for definition of terms):

 - It can be affirmed by rigorous public corroboration

 - Its denial leads to a contradiction of publicly corroborated fact

 - Its denial leads to an intrinsic contradiction